nodetec/relayrunner/docs/relay/khatru29/configuration.md

 Here's a description of the relay settings:

-- `DOMAIN` - The domain name of your server, e.g., `relay.relayrunner.xyz`.
+- `DOMAIN` - The domain name of your server, e.g., `"relay.relayrunner.xyz"`.

 - `PORT` - The port your relay will run on.
-This setting is optional and the default value is `5577`.
+This setting is optional and the default value is `"5577"`.

 - `DATABASE_PATH` - The directory where your relay will store data.
-This setting is optional and the default value is set to `./db`.
-We'll set this to `/var/lib/khatru29/db`.
+This setting is optional and the default value is set to `"./db"`.
+We'll set this to `"/var/lib/khatru29/db"`.

-- `RELAY_NAME` - The name of your relay, e.g., `Relay Runner's Khatru29 Relay`.
+- `RELAY_NAME` - The name of your relay, e.g., `"Relay Runner's Khatru29 Relay"`.

 - `RELAY_PRIVKEY` - Your Nostr private key (32-byte hex, not nsec) that you're using as the relay's private key.
-Be sure to input your secret key securely, i.e., don't let anyone, any camera, etc. see your secret key, clear your clipboard if you're copying and pasting the value, etc. Be sure to replace `<your-secret-key>` with your secret key.
+Be sure to input your secret key securely, i.e., don't let anyone, any camera, etc. see your secret key, clear your clipboard if you're copying and pasting the value, etc. Be sure to replace `"<your-secret-key>"` with your secret key.

 - `RELAY_DESCRIPTION` - A description of your relay.
 This setting is optional and the default value is set to `""`.
-We'll set this to `Khatru29 Nostr Relay`.
+We'll set this to `"Khatru29 Nostr Relay"`.

-- `RELAY_CONTACT` - Your email address used for administrative requests, e.g., `your-email@example.com`.
+- `RELAY_CONTACT` - Your email address used for administrative requests, e.g., `"your-email@example.com"`.
 This setting is optional and the default value is `""`.

-- `RELAY_ICON` - URL to your relay's icon, e.g., `https://example.com/your-relay-icon.png`.
+- `RELAY_ICON` - URL to your relay's icon, e.g., `"https://example.com/your-relay-icon.png"`.
 This setting is optional and the default value is `""`.